AdobeDocs/analytics.en/help/implement/vars/functions/bufferrequests.md

 There is not a dedicated field in the Adobe Analytics extension to use this variable.
 Use the custom code editor, following AppMeasurement syntax.

-## bufferRequests() in AppMeasurement and the Analytics extension custom code editor
+## s.bufferRequests() in AppMeasurement and the Analytics extension custom code editor

 Call the `bufferRequests()` method before calling `t()` or `tl()`.
 When `bufferRequests()` is called, subsequent tracking calls are written to session storage instead of sent to Adobe data collection servers.